-Metabolism of dietary glycan compounds in the gut can be a complex process mediated by many different organisms that can interact synergistically over time

-To improve the clinical efficacy of dietary fiber interventions, it is critical to understand how members of the gut ecosystem respond as individual strains as well as how they interact with one another as functional groups when exposed to increased carbohydrates as a new environmental resource.
+metabolism of dietary fibers in the gut can be a complex process mediated by many different microbes that can interact synergistically over time.
+Primary degraders perform the initial depolymerization of polysaccharides and produce mono-, di-, and oligosaccharides, which can be utilized by another bacterial species grows and thereafter ferment to acidic end products such as lactate or SCFAs [8].
+These cross-feeding interactions could be directly captured by the longitudinal cascading alteration profiles of gut microbiome in response to dietary fibers, such as delayed succession of bacterial blooms of secondary degraders compared to primary degraders [9].
+Notably, many of these degraders are specialists, attacking specific bonds in specific types of polymers [10, 11].
+Only a limited number of gut bacteria may be able to degrade any given dietary fibers.
+Therefore, it is reasonable that the various presence and abundance of these specific degraders among individuals prior to dietary fiber supplementation could induce personalized microbial responses and outcomes [12].
+As such, to improve the clinical efficacy of dietary fiber interventions, it is critical to understand how members of the gut ecosystem respond as individual strains as well as how they interact with one another as functional groups when exposed to increased fibers as a new environmental resource.